blackscreen1-dl/bs1-ctf-writeups/osu-25/ssss+.md

 print(a, b, u)
 ```

-testing locally one more time using the values of $a$, $b$ and $u$ (since technically $-a$ is still a possible solution$, we verify that the numbers we get are correct. by throwing $u$ at the oracle, we get the flag. yay!
+testing locally one more time using the values of $a$, $b$ and $u$ (since technically $-a$ is still a possible solution, we verify that the numbers we get are correct. by throwing $u$ at the oracle, we get the flag. yay!